Terracotta pots are the most recognizable and common plant containers.

-- If you are using an old pot, you can improve the look of the stained pot using linseed oil or commercial sealer.
-Remove any residue or mineral deposit from the pot by scrubbing.
+- If you are using an old pot, you can improve the look of the stained pot using linseed oil or a commercial sealer.
+Remove any residue or mineral deposits from the pot by scrubbing.
 Use a sponge or cloth rag to cover the exterior of the pot with oil.

 - Fill up a sink and soak your terracotta pot in lukewarm water overnight or at least for 30 minutes before potting your plant in them.
 These pots are made out of clay, so soaking them beforehand will retain moisture and prevent the pot from taking up the plant water.

 - Now position your pot on the pot feet, bricks, rocks, or pieces of wood to raise them off the ground.
 It will improve air circulation under the pot.
 It also protects the pot from over-heating and drying due to direct contact with cement or gravel surfaces.

 - Fill the terracotta pot with potting soil up to within 1/2 inch of the edge.
 Deeply soak the soil to prepare for planting using a water hose or water can.
 The top 1-2 inches of the soil should be moist.

 Terracotta pot care is quite easy and direct.
 Growing your favorite plants in them is an easy task.